VegaDeftwing/OpGuidesHugoSrc/content/Engineering/15-digitallogic.md

 ## More Digital Logic resources

-We'll come back to look at more complex digital logic in chapter 28 "Let's try out programmable logic" and **29 "Let's make our own SOC"** , but if you're hungry for even more, here are some resources
+We'll come back to look at more complex digital logic in chapter 28 "Let's try out programmable logic" and **29 "Let's make our own CPU"** , but if you're hungry for even more, here are some resources